Sarvagyam/SQL-DiabetesDB/README.md

 The objective of this project is to determine the trends and relations amongst diabetic patient's health information.

-Table1 has 10 columns and 100 rows.(filename : Table1)

-BMITBL has 2 columns and 4 rows.(filename : BMITBL)

 (Please check TablesCreation file to get the code for table creation)

 The questions that are framed are follows: